ivanivan0vichivan0v/java-chess/README.md

 # java-chess
-Java, in Chess.

-By: Ian
+Chess, in Java, made by Ian.